 After reading this guide, you’ll be able to sign any document regardless of its format or the platform you use.

 Step 1: Define Which Platform You Will Use To Insert the Electronic Signature

-The first step is to select the platform that you’ll use to add a digital signature to your document.
-There are a number of potential options, and each have their own specificities.
+The first step is selecting the platform you’ll use to add a digital signature to your document.
+There are many potential options, and each has its own specificities.

 We’ll outline and provide a brief summary of each platform.